uruba/FinanCalc/readme.md

 Much more to come – including calculators for discount securities, ~~bond valuation~~, ~~duration~~, stock pricing...
 Also looking into other optimizations and improvements.
 Current hot ideas:
-* utilization of reflection in the getters of the calculators' result array for easier and less error-prone implementation of new calculator classes
+* ~~utilization of reflection in the getters of the calculators' result array for easier and less error-prone implementation of new calculator classes~~ (this has already been tackled by the means of utilizing a helper array of property names)
 * time functions for determining the exact dates of events pertaining to calculated instruments

 >**Please bear in mind that this is an ALPHA version containing incomplete features.
 The codebase is prone to drastic changes during its way out of the alpha stage.**